 The SPUMS does not recommend diving for children under the age of 14 years.
 Any medical risk assessment of children under the age of 16 should include parents or guardians.
 This assessment should establish the child's physical and psychological maturity.
 Between the ages of 16 and 18 years it is preferable to consult the parents or guardians before conducting any risk assessment.

-We know a diving doctor who is an active diver and former SPUMS director.
+We know a local diving doctor who is an active diver and former SPUMS director.
 He wouldn't let his own children learn to scuba dive until they were 16.
-These kids were comfortable in the water and active swimmers and snorkelers, but he still decided 16 was the more appropriate minimum age for scuba diving.
+These kids were comfortable in the water and active strong swimmers and snorkellers, but he still decided 16 was the more appropriate minimum age for scuba diving.
 This diving doctor won't do a dive medical for any child younger than 16.
 We think the parents or guardians of children under 16 should consider this very carefully.

 We're not aware of any upper age limit for scuba diving.
 Indeed we know Melbourne scuba divers in their 80s who get in more dives each year than most scuba divers.
 The SPUMS recommends that from the age of 45 years, all divers should have regular assessments at no longer than five yearly intervals.
 We think this makes good sense.